lluo0/MIIVefa/README.md

                     correlatedErrors = NULL)

-# Output of miivefa.
+# Output of MIIVefa

 - The output of a miivefa object contains 2 parts:

 - 1, a suggested model, of which the syntax is identical to a 'lavaan' model.
+Accessible via output$model.

 - 2, a miivsem model fit of the suggested model.
 The suggested model is run and evaluated using 'MIIvsem' and all miivsem attributes can be accessed.
+Accessible via output$fit.
+# Examples of MIIVefa

+Please refer to the package vignette.